 I have tried and tested many a triple chocolate muffin recipe, but honestly I believe this one is the best I have found and created – the sponge is so light and fluffy yet chocolatey from all of the chocolate chips.

 The recipe does seem to have a lot of ingredients in it, but to be honest its not thaaaaat many… but it is worth it.

 It’s one of those types of recipes where you can really use whatever sugar you want, but I would still recommend using the entire amount.
 I know some people like to try and reduce the sugar in recipes, which you can feel free to do… but sometimes I think it can affect the bake a little too much.

-I then add in white chocolate chips, and milk chocolate chips, and it creates the wonderful Triple Chocolate heaven.
+I then add in white chocolate chips, milk chocolate chips, and dark chocolate chips and it creates the wonderful triple chocolate heaven.
 You could easily use chunks of chocolate in comparison to chips, and it will make larger pockets of chocolate which when gooey is heeeeaven… but thats up to you!

 Triple Chocolate Muffins!

-- 250 g Self Raising Flour
+- 250 g caster sugar

-- 75 g Caster Sugar
+- 75 g dark chocolate chips

-- 75 g Light Brown Sugar
+- 75 g milk chocolate chips

-- Preheat your oven to 180C/160C Fan, and line a muffin tray or two with cases.
+- Preheat your oven to 190ºc/170ºfan, and line a muffin tray with 12 cases.

-- Spoon the mixture into the cases evenly, and bake in the oven for 20 minutes or so.
+- Spoon the mixture into the cases evenly, and bake in the oven for 25 minutes or so.